pavi302568/Comprehensive-SEO-Audit-Optimization-for-Organic-Traffic-Growth/README.md

 **Technical SEO**
 ![image](https://github.com/user-attachments/assets/f4e88c41-ce3b-4794-8b85-53c17c9a2082)

+**On-page SEO Plan**

+**Title:** EAZY ERP | Tally based DMS software | SaaS DMS

+**Meta Description:**
+	EAZY ERP Business solutions provide unique feature of Tally integration with Data Management Software to increase sales target.
+Also integrated with GST software to run their business smoothly.
+SaaS based applications will help the users to connect with the end users via internet without any traditional setup or licencing cost.

+**HTML tags:**

+H1 - Overview – EAZY DMS, Distributor Management System For Tally.ERP9, Features, Our Clients.

+H2 - Benefits of Adopting DMS, Benefits of Using EAZY DMS, Get in touch, Benefits of a Tally Based DMS, Implementation/Rollout Model, Support/Helpdesk Model.

+Keywords are optimized and used 4 times.

+There is no Internal link in this Content.

+Image use is optimized properly.

+	alt="Eazy ERP, Software for tracking secondary sales“

 **Off-page SEO Plan**

 **Link Builder:** Acquire high-quality backlinks from reputable sites to improve your ERP’s authority and search engine rankings.